cpsiotsec/cpsiotsec.github.io/index.md

 The Joint Workshop on CPS&IoT Security and Privacy (CPSIoTSec) is the result of the merger of the Workshop on Cyber-Physical Systems Security and Privacy (CPS-SPC) and Workshop on the Internet of Things Security and Privacy (IoTS&P) previously organized annually in conjunction with ACM Conference on Computer and Communications Security.

-## Scope
-The Joint Workshop on CPS&IoT Security and Privacy invites academia, industry, and governmental entities to submit:
-*	Original research papers on the security and privacy of CPS and IoT
-*	Systematization of Knowledge (SoK) papers on the security and privacy of CPS and IoT
-*	Demos (hands-on or videos) of testbeds/experiences of CPS and IoT security and privacy research

-We seek submissions from multiple interdisciplinary backgrounds tackling security and privacy issues in CPS and IoT, including but not limited to:
-*	Mathematical foundations for secure CPS/IoT
-*	Control-theoretic approaches
-*	High assurance security architectures
-*	Security and resilience metrics
-*	Metrics and risk assessment approaches
-*	Identity and access management
-*	Privacy and trust
-*	Network security
-*	Game theory applied to CPS/IoT security
-*	Human factors, humans in the loop, and usable security
-*	Understanding dependencies among security, reliability and safety in CPS/IoT
-*	Economics of security and privacy
-*	Intrusion and anomaly detection
-*	Model-based security systems engineering
-*	Sensor and actuator attacks
-*	CPS/IoT malware analysis
-*	CPS/IoT firmware analysis
-*	Hardware-assisted CPS/IoT security

-Also, of interest will be papers that can point the research community to new research directions, and those that can set research agendas and priorities in CPS/IoT security and privacy. **There will be a best paper award.** The best paper will be invited for extended paper submission to the Special Issue on *Cyber-Physical System Security @ Cybersecurity (Springer)*, with a **September 30th** deadline.

 ## Program

 ***All times are U.S. Eastern time.***